VictorCBB/victorcbb/README.md

 ### Hi there 👋
-#### I'm a developer passionate about solving programming challenges.
+#### I've been a fullstack web developer since 2022.
+In programming I found union with something I love to do and the opportunity to solve challenges to help people.
 I'm always looking to learn more!

 ### Current Stack :technologist:
 - `HTML`
 - `CSS`
+- `Tailwondcss`
+- `Styled-componets`
 - `JavaScript`
 - `TypeScript`
 - `Reactjs`
 - `Nextjs`
 - `Nodejs`
+- `Fastify`
 - `SQL`
 - `PostgreSQL`
 - `MySQL`